templ-fun/evm-protocol/README.md

 - The YES vote threshold (bps of votes cast) is configurable per templ (default 5,100 bps, i.e. 51%) and can be changed via governance alongside quorum/post‑quorum windows.
 - Instant quorum (bps of eligible voters, default 10,000 bps) lets proposals bypass the post‑quorum execution delay when a higher approval ratio—never lower than the normal quorum threshold—is satisfied.
 - Pricing curves define how the entry fee evolves with membership growth (static, linear, exponential segments; see `CurveConfig` in `TemplCurve`).
-- Everything is modular: `TEMPL` is a router that delegatecalls membership, treasury, and governance modules over a shared storage layout, keeping concerns clean.
+- Everything is modular: `TEMPL` is a router that delegatecalls membership, treasury, governance, and council modules over a shared storage layout, keeping concerns clean.
 - Deploy many templs via `TemplFactory`; run permissionless or with a gated deployer.

 Priest enrollment